mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 }
 ```

-**Note:** If you are using emotion and have a custom cache in your app, that one will override the one coming from MUI.
+**Note:** If you are using emotion and have a custom cache in your app, it will override the one coming from MUI.
 In order for the injection order to still be correct, you need to add the prepend option.
 Here is an example:

 ```jsx
 import * as React from 'react';